-The fifth annual Frankfort Reading Camp will be held at Ascension from June 19-23, 2017, under the direction of Deacon Rebecca Saager.
-Check out our Facebook page here
+The Frankfort Reading Camp is held annually at Ascension in June or July, under the direction of Deacon Rebecca Saager.
+Check out the Reading Camp's Facebook page here

 Held annually at Ascension since 2013, Reading Camp is a day camp that is provided FREE to children in need.
 It provides third through fifth graders who are reading below grade level non-traditional educational opportunities that build confidence and empower them to achieve academic success.
 Reading Camp builds both reading skills and self-confidence!

 Camp Director Rebecca Saager says, “Reading Camp is a secular literacy summer camp program that provides a way for partners in the faith community to support and enhance the academic success of students in their communities.”
 The camp’s mission is to promote the personal and academic growth and success of students through informal, summertime educational opportunities.
 Camp leaders, instructors and volunteers include working and retired professional educators, church staff, and young and old members of Church of the Ascension, Frankfort’s only Episcopal Church.
 Other local churches, including Immanuel Baptist and the First United Methodist, contributed to the effort by providing transportation (loaning a church bus).

 This day camp is provided free of charge to about 30 "campers" each year - campers are local elementary students selected with the help of school counselors and parents.
 The goal for all campers is to help individuals become stronger readers, more engaged students, and, in turn, more active community members.
 Campers learn new reading strategies and read to each other, to volunteer listeners, and to a reading therapy dog.
 In turn, they listen to or read stories with a variety of adult volunteers.
 Students also keep journals of their experiences during the camp.